 - 1. On the date of sale/gain recognition; - 2.
-On the last day of the pass-through vehicle's taxable year, if the capital gain is reported to the investor on Schedule K-1 (i.e., December 31 for pass-through vehicles with calendar year-ends) or - 3.
-The due date of the pass-through vehicle's tax return (i.e., March 15 for pass-through vehicles with calendar year-ends). - 1.
-Capital gains deferral, basis step-up to fair market value, and elimination of long-term capital gain taxes on QOF asset appreciation are applicable to federal and most state taxes, but, some states have not conformed to this federal legislation.
-Investors should consult their own tax advisor to determine their individual benefits in a QOF investment. - 2.
-These timelines are hypothetical in nature and do not reflect any actual QOF investment.
+On the last day of the pass-through vehicle's taxable year (i.e., December 31 for pass-through vehicles with calendar year-ends); or - 3.
+The due date of the pass-through vehicle's tax return (i.e., March 15 for pass-through vehicles with calendar year-ends).

+The timeline provided assumes no Inclusion Events by the fund or the investor.
+These tax benefits are applicable to federal and most state taxes, however, some states have not conformed to this federal legislation.

+1. These timelines are hypothetical in nature and do not reflect any actual QOF investment.
 Actual timelines of a QOF investment may differ materially.
 QOF investments are subject to various risks that should be reviewed carefully before investing.
 The ability of an actual QOF investment to achieve stabilization or pay recapitalization and operating cash flow distributions depends on the performance of the investment and may not occur.